General Equipment at Asbestos Exposure at University of Michigan Health System — Ann Arbor

 Heat and Frost Insulators — Highest Exposure Occupational Group

-• Applied and removed thermal insulation from pipes, vessels, and equipment throughout their careers — primary materials allegedly including Owens-Corning Kaylo and Johns-Manville Thermobestos
+• Applied and removed thermal insulation from pipes, vessels, and equipment throughout their careers — primary materials allegedly including calcium silicate pipe insulation** and Thermobestos**

 For informational purposes only.
 Not legal advice.
 No attorney-client relationship is created by reading this page. © 2026 Rights Watch Media Group LLC — Disclaimer · Privacy · Terms · Copyright